 “The Macedonian monarchy was modelled, to some extent, on Persian practices or the practices of other monarchies that emulated Persia”

-Was that kind of divination being used by those contemporary Roman emperors that Curtius disapproved of?
+Was that kind of divination being used by contemporary Roman emperors?

-Famously the emperor Tiberius tried to ban astrologers from Rome, but had his own astrologer.
-So, yes, there was this sort of Roman imperial hostility in principle, but on the other hand, the use of them in private.
+Famously, the emperor Tiberius tried to ban astrologers from Rome, but had his own astrologer.
+There was Roman imperial hostility to astrologers in principle but the use of them in private.
 It was perceived to be a problem by senators like Curtius.

 Now to Pierre Briant’s The First European: A History of Alexander in the Age of Empire.
 This book is about Alexander the Great’s reception in the Enlightenment, isn’t it?

-Just to sort of join the gap, the first two books we were looking at are the earliest surviving, or some of the earliest surviving, narratives about Alexander the Great, even though they were written centuries after his time.
+Just to join the gap, the first two books we were looking at are the earliest surviving, or some of the earliest surviving, narratives about Alexander the Great, even though they were written centuries after his time.
 In the medieval period people didn’t read the Greek texts, Greek wasn’t a language used in western Europe.
-Maybe Curtius was read a bit, but the dominant stories told about Alexander came from a thing called the Alexander Romance.
-It’s difficult to know how to describe this because it’s an evolving story that starts in Greek in the 3rd Century BC, probably.
-We come across it in a manuscript that dates from the third Century AD in Greek, but it’s translated into lots of other languages including Latin and Persian.
+Maybe Curtius was read a bit, but the dominant stories told about Alexander came from The Alexander Romance.
+It’s difficult to know how to describe this because it’s an evolving story that starts in Greek in the 3rd century BC, probably.
+We come across it in a manuscript that dates from the third century AD in Greek, but it’s translated into lots of other languages including Latin and Persian.
 Ultimately it goes on spreading into the modern period, so you have Scottish Alexander texts, you even have Icelandic stories about Alexander.
 And this is a story full of fantasy, it’s imaginative and not strict history.